chef/chef-web-docs/chef_master/source/ctl_chef_backend.rst

 -----------------------------------------------------
 .. tag ctl_chef_backend_restart

-Use the ``restart`` subcommand to restart all services enabled on a machine in the Chef server backend HA cluster, or to restart an individual service by specifying the name of that service in the command.
+Use the ``restart`` subcommand to restart all services enabled on a machine in the Chef Infra Server backend HA cluster, or to restart an individual service by specifying the name of that service in the command.

-.. warning:: When running the Chef server in a high availability configuration, restarting all services may trigger failover.
+.. warning:: When running the Chef Infra Server in a high availability configuration, restarting all services may trigger failover.

 This subcommand has the following syntax: